-a) Direct communication at the level of the competent authorities is essential for building up a capital of trust, so networking between the competent authorities and MSP practitioners will be encouraged (see below).

-- b) Written information alone is often not sufficient; face to face meetings with the neighbouring countries are encouraged, to present and discuss the planned MSP process. - c) Direct communication to stakeholders on the planned undertaking to stakeholders is also important both in the country itself and in the neighbouring countries.
+- a) Direct communication at the level of the competent authorities is essential for building up a capital of trust, so networking between the competent authorities and MSP practitioners will be encouraged (see below). - b) Written information alone is often not sufficient; face to face meetings with the neighbouring countries are encouraged, to present and discuss the planned MSP process. - c) Direct communication on the planned undertaking to stakeholders is also important both in the country itself and in the neighbouring countries.
 The competent authorities will therefore be prepared to travel to the neighbouring countries in the early stages of elaboration of a maritime spatial plan and explain their plans and intentions, if asked by the National MSP contact points of the countries influenced by the plan.
-Alternatively contact points from neighbouring countries are invited to the country which prepares the plan, Since such a meeting would provide a possibility of more holictis discussion about the plan envisaged.
-The outcomes of Bi-lateral and multilateral discussions should be distributed to All neighbouring countries by the competent authorities.

-c)d) Language is a critical issue in this process:
+- d) Language is a critical issue in this process: - a.

-- a.
 The MSP technical language needs to be explained.
 To avoid misunderstanding the different stages of MSP, the respective aims, outputs and tools need to be clearly explained. - b.
-The competent authorities will be ready to make available relevant information in English, [and preferably also in the languages of the neighbouring countries] Poland proposes do delete what is in the bracket.
+The competent authorities will be ready to make available relevant information in English, and preferably also in the languages of the neighbouring countries.